google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

 ## Add content to the page

 The basic structure of the site is complete.
 We know the sections we need, the content to display in those sections, and where to position it in the overall information architecture.
 We can now start to build out the site.

 {% include modules/remember.liquid title="Note" list=page.notes.styling %}

 ### Create the headline and form

-The headline and request-a-demonstration form are the critical components of our page.
+The headline and request notification form are the critical components of our page.
 These must be presented to the user immediately.

 Adding the header is just a simple set of list items.